-In 2017, Team 2637 began to spread FIRST values to our immediate and surrounding community.
-After so many years of being supported, we wanted to take initiative to give back and grow the STEM in our area.
-Listed below are some of the events that we have done over the past two years.
+In 2017, Team 2637 began to spread FIRST values to our immediate and surrounding community through multiple events spreading the love of STEM.
+After so many years of expansion, support, and engagement, we wanted to take initiative to give back and grow the STEM in our area.
+Listed below are some of the events that we have done over the past five years.

 - Gold Ribbon Award: Team 2637 helped our school earn the Gold Ribbon Award for Excellence in Engineering

 - Participate in school wide pep rallies every year, showing off the creativity and fun of engineering

 - Participate annually in Open House, spreading the love of STEM to prospective PVPHS students and creating a sustainable influx of students for our team

 - Increased the number of available STEM classes.
 Since the institution of our robotics team, we have gained classes like: